Skip to main content

 Associate Professor

-Ensalaco's expertise is in terrorism, political violence, human rights, dictators, human trafficking, immigration and Latin America.
-He is the author of the book Middle Eastern Terrorism: From Black September to September 11 and several journal articles on human rights.
-The following media outlets have interviewed or quoted him: CBS Radio News, CNN en Espanol, CNN International, Fox News Channel, BBC, Reuters, The New York Times, Voice of America and several on-camera appearances in Dayton.
+Areas of expertise: terrorism, political violence, human rights, dictators, human trafficking, immigration and Latin America.
+He is the author of the book Middle Eastern Terrorism: From Black September to September 11.
+Click here to see the media outlets quoting or interviewing him.
 Ensalaco is fluent in Spanish.

 View Profile